(Updated 5/3/2017: SB 1392 continues to be pending in committee.)

-SB 1392 has been scheduled for a committee hearing on Monday afternoon, and the Committee Chair, Senator Charles Perry, is also author of the bill.
+SB 1392 has been scheduled for a committee hearing on April 10, and the Committee Chair, Senator Charles Perry, is also author of the bill.
 It is extremely difficult to stop a Chairman’s bill from moving forward, as you saw last month when we tried to stop Perry’s bad seed and sprays bill.
 But, with your help, we succeeded in stopping his massive water transfer bill last session, in 2015.
 Together, we can do it again.

 TAKE ACTION #1: Come to the hearing

 (NOTE: As of 5/3/2017, SB 1392 remains pending in committee.
 Thank you to all who attended the hearing or registered as witnesses!)